-‘Cold’ is relative of course, and what I mean by it in this case is temperatures below freezing or close to that.
+Cold is a relative term, of course, and what we mean by it in this case is temperatures below freezing or close to that.

 In other words, the combination of ice and cold can turn out to be deadly.